 Why Jeans is always Blue ?

 Going for shopping or choosing something casual in online shopping the most obvious trendy match with anything is Jeans and most of the time it is blue.
 When you think of Jeans the obvious color comes in mind is Blue.
 But have you ever though why Jeans has emerged it out with the prime color as blue?
 Blue is the most obvious favorite color of Men… Just a funny though 🙂

-Are you interested to know the story why the color of jeans is emerged as Blue ?
+Interested to know the story why the color of jeans is emerged as Blue ?

 The story of jeans started in FRANCE in late 1880 s but the color imposed to the jeans from INDIA.
 Denim was produced in Nimes, France in the late 1800s.

-In fact, it is hard to determine when they started making it; perhaps as early as the mid-1600s?
+In fact, it is hard to determine when they started making it; perhaps as early as the mid-1600s ?
 The cloth is properly called Serge.
 The Blue Serge from Nimes was called “Serge de Nimes” (pronounced SERJ de NEEM) but when it was imported into the united States, the anglicized pronunciation was Denim.

 The real answer for “why blue” comes from the introduction of bulk Indigo dye to Europe.
 The default blue color is from the dye called Indican.
 Prior to the importation of Indigo, woad leaves were the only source of blue dye in Europe and North America.
 Woad leaves gives a fainter blue and it needs at least 2 times the amount compared to indigo.
 Then, suddenly, both cheap cotton and cheap Indigo were imported to Nimes via sea routes from India.